OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 beginning of the file before marking our new anchor.
 Subsequent calls to ``mark_anchor`` start at the previous anchor and find the next instance of the anchor text.
-It is a good practice to reset your anchor unless you are looking for and instance of "B" that follows an instance of "A".
+It is a good practice to reset your anchor unless you are looking for an instance of "B" that follows an instance of "A".

 You can also count backwards from the bottom of the file by passing a negative number.
 Here, the second instance of ``"INPUT"`` from the bottom brings you